 Answer: Housing assignments are made by the Housing Office.
-The College has both male and female single residence dorms available, as well as apartments and single family units.
+Applications are handled in the order in which they are received.
+The College has both male and female residence halls available, as well as apartments and single family units.
 The housing office will take individual needs and reasonable requests into consideration when assigning living quarters for incoming students.
+The following outlines the housing process: